EconomyLens.com

 Much of the inflation and growth outlook depends on whether Iran and the United States can come to a lasting agreement that secures transit of energy supplies through the Strait of Hormuz, a factor over which the ECB has no control.
 Speaking in Berlin earlier this month, Lagarde said the institution was facing “double uncertainty” in that it was unclear both how long the shock would last and what its effect on the broader economy would be.

-ECB officials have been keen to stress the difference between the situation now and that after Russia’s invasion of Ukraine in 2022, when some criticized the central bank for moving too slowly in its response to surging inflation.
-At that time, an energy shock coupled with post-pandemic supply chain woes and tight labour markets pushed eurozone inflation to record highs.
-Bank of Latvia governor Martins Kazaks, a member of the ECB’s rate-setting governing council, had told the Financial Times ahead of the decision that the bank was “not in a rush.”
-“We still have the large luxury of collecting data and forming our view,” he said.
+ECB officials have also been keen to stress the difference between the situation now and that after Russia’s full-scale invasion of Ukraine in 2022, when some criticised the central bank for moving too slowly in its response to surging inflation.
+An energy shock coupled with post-pandemic supply chain woes and tight labour markets at the time helped push eurozone inflation to record highs.
+Asked to compare the situation now with then, Lagarde said wage and price data over the coming weeks would help the ECB to form a view by June, adding that geopolitics could easily intervene.
+“There is an ocean of uncertainty,” she said.
+“Things might change for the good or for the bad.”

 © 2024 AFP